-Impersonation scams continue to get more and more advanced, particularly in business email compromise scams.
+Impersonation scams continue to get more and more advanced.
+In fact, businesses and organisations are often the targets.
 When a company server is hacked, fraudulent emails may be sent directly from legitimate email addresses of people within the company, often instructing people to execute financial transactions immediately.
-If you receive any non-verbal communication from anyone regarding transferring money or making payments urgently, verify the request with someone before taking any other action.
+If you receive any digital communication from anyone regarding transferring money or making payments urgently, verify the request with someone before taking any other action.

-3. Don’t click links in text messages or emails if you suspect they’re fraudulent
+4. Don’t click links in text messages or emails

 When shopping online, be cautious of websites you’re unfamiliar with.
 Look for websites that start with https and are accompanied by a padlock symbol straight away.
-Unsecured connection warnings are a sign something isn’t right – but they’re not always 100% accurate, so do additional research before handing over your payment details.
-Read reviews online, look for an about page, and check if they have a registered address or contact information.
+Unsecured connection warnings can be a sign something isn’t right.
+But, they’re not always 100% accurate, so do additional research before handing over your payment details.
+Read reviews online, look for an ‘about’ page, and check if they have a registered address or contact information.

 7. Beware of urgency when buying things online

-Lots of sale scams rely on urgency to target victims.
-Anything from Facebook Marketplace listings to adverts for puppy adoption.
+Lots of scams rely on urgency to target victims.
 Scammers often use elaborate stories to convince you to make payment quickly, often without seeing the item you’re buying.
+They may even send fake or AI generated images of products that don’t exist.
 Never make payments to people who are rushing you, particularly if anything seems unusual about the transaction.

 8. Never respond to instructions to install software on your computer